 OotP Baseball is a free older version of the simulation heavy baseball management game.
 This thing is thickly detailed and can rob days of your life as you search for the best trades, fine tune your team, draft players, and manage a full professional baseball team.
 Heck of a lot of fun.

 The Marathon trilogy was created by Bungie long before Halo was a reality.
-Today, all three games are released free and have been enhanced updated graphics and more features.
+Today, all three games are released free and have been enhanced with updated graphics and more features.
 You can also find new story lines and levels to explore through user content.
 It’s definitely worth a download.
 (Please note – I’m not sure which version is the last to be PowerPC compatible.)

 Why not play some good ol’ Quake on your G5?
 This website details how to get up and running with Quake with just a couple of quick downloads, running the basic Shareware levels of this fun 3D classic.